davemhyman/lava2d/README.md

 Hello and thanks for your interest in this project!
 This is the core python code needed to run the lava flow propagation model described in Hyman et al. (2022, JGR - Solid Earth).

-**Please note: This model is not yet peer reviewed, so use at your own risk and discretion.
-This model is intended only for research purposes currently.**
+**Please note: This model is intended for fluid dynamic research purposes only and does not imply endorsement by the U.S. Government, nor do model results represent official forecasts.**

 The main architecture is as follows: